PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-05 18:46:20
+Last updated: 2024-04-05 18:46:53
-Random Quote: All religion is a foolish answer to a foolish question. - Thomas Shelby
+Random Quote: Every Halloween I bring a spare costume.
+In case I strike out with the hottest girl at the party.
+That way I have a second chance to make a first impression. - Barney Stinson